 ESG and SRI funds make it easy to invest for impact, since the fund manager does the stock picking for you.

-If you’re willing to roll up your sleeves and have the skill set to research stocks on your own, you might instead consider buying a few individual shares that meet the female-friendly criteria.
+If you’re willing to roll up your sleeves and have the skill set to research stocks on your own, you might instead consider buying a few individual shares in women-led businesses or companies that meet the female-friendly criteria.

-Here again, a professional advisor can help you create an asset mix that helps you achieve your goals while managing downside risk.
+Here again, a financial professional can help you create an asset mix that helps you achieve your goals while managing downside risk.

 3. Venture capital funds